Face and Barcode Recognition on Android

 When the most are seniors: This event will be sent to the content if mostly senior people are in front of the camera.
 (64+ years)

-7. After you set these values, and you are connected to your device, then you can hit the “Send configuration to screen over the cloud” button on the bottom left corner, and if everything is set correctly, then the recognition will start to work.
+7. After you set these values and you are connected to your device, then you can hit the “Send configuration to screen over the cloud” button on the bottom left corner.
+If everything is set correctly then the recognition will start to work.

 1. Create new content for recognition.